Fact: 10% of students enrolled in our schools today are second language learners.

 Fact: ELL’s need to spend at least 50% of their instructional time “producing” oral language.

-Fact: ELL’s students will be assessed on the Common Core Standards in the majority of the states.
+Fact: ELL students will be included in standardized testing requirements in the majority of the states.

-With these facts in mind, how do you start preparing students for learning in another language in a meaningful and deep way as the new Common Core standards propose?
+With these facts in mind, how do you start preparing students for learning in another language in a meaningful and deep way as new standards propose?

-I am not a language acquisition expert, but my experience teaching in a bilingual classroom and supporting educational technology has allowed me to see many successful learning strategies used with ELLs.
-Wixie makes it easy to help ELL's reach the goals of the Common Core State Standards.
+I am not a language acquisition expert, but my experience teaching in a bilingual classroom and supporting educational technology has allowed me to see many successful learning strategies used with ELL's.
+Wixie makes it easy to help your language learners master content and reach your curriculum standards.

 Speaking and Listening Skills

-Depending on the various language development stages, kids can also use the collaborative and/or cooperative features in the programs to work together on projects.
-One child can be the narrator, while the other child illustrates and adds text.
-Everyone can contribute to the overall end product, which prepares students to be college/work place ready.
+Depending on the various language development stages, students can also use the Team feature in Wixie to work collaboratively.
+One student can be the narrator, while the other student(s) illustrates and adds text.
+Everyone can contribute to the overall end product, which allows each student to participate, but at their appropriate level.

 If ELL’s do not understand the academic vocabulary in their textbooks, they are going to be even more challenged and penalized when they tackle the new online tests and have to decipher academic words in the questions they find there.